margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for a memory of the woman at the IRC who I would see in the library and her cheerful heart
 * Grateful for all of the people in the English class and the love teachers have for kids
 * Grateful for my friends in interracial relationships
+* Grateful for people who read and educate themself in prison
+* Grateful that book writing and education are the most democratic forces for mankind's liberation
+* Grateful for the passages from Corinthians that Martin Luther King, Jr. looked to about charity with love
+* Grateful for the work that Martin Luther King, Jr. did
+* Grateful for all the churches that supported the elections
+* Grateful for all the faiths of people on college campuses
+* Grateful for "freedom ringing"
+* Grateful that Black leadership is an expression of freedom

 <br>